VishnuSriraj/Machine-Learning/README.md

 # Machine-Learning
-Code for computing Cost Function and Gradient Decent using Regularized logistic regression.
+Code to compute Cost Function and Gradient Decent using Octave/MATLAB script for Regularized Logistic Regression.